-Some of the common ways to append one list to another in Python are:
+- Using list.append to append one list to another in python

-- Append one list to another using list.extend.
+- using the slicing operator to append one list to another

 Using list.extend() to Combine two lists